 At the time of writing this, at least https://www.herodamage.com/ and https://bloodmallet.com/ provides import-strings for all the specializations supported by

 If you have good source for ranking Azerite powers for your own spec, you make and export the best Custom-scale for your spec yourself, or you can help me improve my

-SimulationCraft templates, don't hesitate to contact me via PM, comment or ticket so I can improve the
+SimulationCraft templates, don't hesitate to contact me via PM, comment or ticket so everyone can benefit from the improved

 Read this if you can't find trait X in the Weight Editor!